lorashley/ellis-enchanted/_posts/2017-02-9-i-dream-of-iceland.md

 ![Snorkeling Iceland Silfra Fissure](https://lh3.googleusercontent.com/JLfxIGCgQP9nTo_IwhBXpVSbRaeVvr-KA3jHdP3WuOeiEIgQsy232qEFsfITxcNicjL8w1VWh_6Q_d21erqsA_pTegsEDTC7UBZUmeCkb6lDN39PbE6OT-qZMtLvEk1XJf00KplEnghZIDlMSOQ5hBt1e94ve1qHb0M9gRwpLhCjjYHByvJj17RAvJ9KnVwOs8xcoFX1z-PV-uTzmDr4II2KDyPrcC3A4lT2he0bPDo3G3Eta8hDWPOs9PQgOzByotDG7Avr1k8UqZ7DAG1acRmZE6xUKxPCdQSgzwnViHo-aDD4L2SZuuup73b33rRvODdd4wDXmgBqDwRXoOv0yO_-g5eswH840s3xyxBaNPR6bfuHg9txqAQKPfAUu7c4XRpTc0nKIWdOOcIfypclBBhbelSmoLUllN7uH2sZGTWuXzsldjNca_NWwSmJQyloPDVddSgaRLRlOM33s0os6gigz3foyBSvN8GEWqMLikSXQn5LtiBIW1QBoIIGxZQpCUfar0UihbaFThKunXlo41664dvyvmBK9mLWXyUD-ZlJqB_9b4fuzGm7Ky-Qz_zj2HV2bRNWgqoilNMlcCU5QdfMsHzOuhEu0sr0IyJ5gmLyfMYDuR89z-Iawc0ph4HzQ5tkRiI5o0VT9Irg00UoNeo2a7SuChRlnnqWaS5jgw=w1800-h719-no)

 This day was probably the coldest I've ever been in my life.
 The water stays at 35°F year-round.
 It was about 32°F outside that day.
 Honestly, the water wasn't so bad since it was so cold outside.
+My hands and feet were numb, but wrapped in the suit I waddled and felt like a penguin.
+The water was so clear and fresh, coming straight from the glaciers.
-Getting out of the dry-suit, that was an experience on it's own.
+Getting out of the dry-suit, that was an experience on it's own, probably the hardest part.
 <img alt="rotten egg showers iceland" src="http://kraum.is/wp-content/uploads/sites/6/2015/02/3729_164427890347591_91706224_n.jpg" style="float: right;" width="200">

 We celebrated our successful adventure with bread bowls and beer in Reykjavik.